Sparklehorse

 Sparklehorse was an American indie rock band from Richmond, Virginia, led by singer and multi-instrumentalist Mark Linkous.
-Sparklehorse was active from 1995 until Linkous' 2010 death.
-Prior to forming Sparklehorse, Linkous fronted local bands Johnson Family and Salt Chunk Mary.
-Only one song, "Someday I Will Treat You Good," survived from these earlier bands to be played by Sparklehorse.
-Linkous stated that he ultimately chose Sparklehorse for a name because the two words sounded good together and it could loosely be used as a metaphor for a motorcycle.
+It was active from 1995 until Linkous's death in 2010.
+Before forming Sparklehorse, Linkous fronted local bands Johnson Family and Salt Chunk Mary.
+Only one song, "Someday I Will Treat You Good", survived from these earlier bands to be played by Sparklehorse.
+Linkous said he chose the name Sparklehorse because the two words sounded good together and could be a loose metaphor for a motorcycle.
 At its inception, members of Sparklehorse included Paul Watson (banjo, cornet, lap steel and electric guitar), Scott Minor (drums, chord organ, banjo), Johnny Hott (Wurlitzer organ, percussion, backing vocals), and Scot Fitzsimmons (standup bass).